 I am an Assistant Professor in the Department of Bioethics & Humanities at the University of Washington School of Medicine and an Ethics Consultant for UW Medicine's Ethics Consultation Service.

 I completed my PhD in Philosophy at the Graduate Center, CUNY, under the supervision of Virginia Held.
-My dissertation investigates an intersection between empathy, virtue ethics, and care ethics.
-Ultimately, I argue that empathic attunement is a virtue, one that demands a relational interpretation of character.
+My dissertation investigates an intersection between empathy, virtue ethics, and care ethics, ultimately arguing that empathic attunement is a virtue, one that demands a relational interpretation of character.